grafana/grafana-by-example/cost-management/metrics-and-queries.md

 ## Next Steps
 - Add a machine learning forecast job and for Total Billable Series metric
-- Add a threshold Alert on the Total Billable Series
+- Add a threshold, anomaly and predicted alert on the Total Billable Series
+- Add an Alert panel to the dashboard to show triggered alerts
 - Configure the units for each panel setting the units to either Misc / Short or Currency / Dollars ($) or Percentage (0.0-1.0) depdning on their type.
 The Table panel will require the use of Field Override for each column to set the unit to the required type.
 This realtively straight forward set of changes to the dashboard and can be done after this webinar

 #### Create a machine learning forecast job